-Here is a calculator that converts a Gregorian date into Mayan date.
+Here is a calculator that converts a Gregorian date into a Mayan date.

-I've recently watched «2012» trailer.
+I've recently watched the «2012» trailer.
 Trailer.
 The one where «California is going down» and everything exploding.

 I've actually heard about that date before - 2012 but never thought about it.
 But now I thought about ancient Mayans and their calendar and decided to dig into that question.

 It was fun to search.
-If you google something like "2012 Mayan prophecy" or just "2012" you will find a lot of same articles.
+If you google something like "2012 Mayan prophecy" or just "2012", you will find many same articles.
 They are so identical that I'm going to post one of them here.

 «Scientists recounted the Mayan calendars according to modern chronology and recovered some interesting information from mysterious texts...

 It appears that some events will take place on earth on 23rd December 2012.
 The day when Fifth Sun will come to an end!

 According to Mayans, the modern age began on 12 August 3114 BC and will end on 23 December 2012 AD Nobody knows where Mayans took these dates and why they used such an elaborate time measuring systems

 In 2012, during the December solstice, the Sun will be in the Milky Way zone.
 During that phenomenon, when the Sun will be in that zone, the world renewal should appear, it's new birth

 In a word, the Mayan prophecy concerns an event that should change the course of history.
 Some suggest that a new era will begin on Earth - an era of enlightenment.
 Others tend to think that Mayans predicted the end of the world